 Biography

 Karin Janssen (b.
-1980, Netherlands) is a Dutch visual artist based in Taipei, Taiwan.
-Working primarily with gouache, pencil and ink on paper, she also creates sculpture and immersive VR experiences that extend the psychological narratives in her drawings.
-Her work explores human psychology and storytelling through our evolving relationship with the natural world.
+1980, Netherlands) is a Dutch visual artist based in the Netherlands.
+Working primarily with gouache, pencil and ink on paper, she also creates sculpture and immersive VR experiences.
+Her work connects human psychology with our evolving relationship with the natural world.
 Roaring mouths, wild animals, and creeping vegetation appear as recurring motifs, reflecting states of transformation, tension, and instinct.
+Shaped by years of travel and living abroad, as well as her Dutch-Indonesian heritage, her visual language absorbed influences ranging from Brazilian street art, Taiwanese temples, Indonesian culture, the jungles of South America and the coral reefs of Asia.

 Her work has been exhibited internationally, with solo exhibitions including Escape to Solastalgia at New Taipei City Arts Center (2021) and Extraordinary Machine at Taiwan Contemporary Culture Lab, C-LAB (2020).
 Since 2021, she has been developing Project Resurrection, a large-scale artistic initiative using underwater sculpture and virtual reality to support coral reef restoration in Taiwan.

 Janssen studied at AKV St. Joost in the Netherlands, completed a residency in Brazil, and has led community-based projects across South America.
-She is the founder of Karin Janssen Project Space in London, a platform for independent exhibitions featuring both emerging and established artists.
-Her work has been featured on Taiwanese national television and in international publications including Wall Street International, The Art Newspaper, The Culture Trip, and East End Review.
+When living in London, she founded Karin Janssen Project Space, a gallery for independent exhibitions featuring both emerging and established artists.
+Moving to Shanghai and then Taiwan, her work has been featured on Taiwanese national television and in international publications including Wall Street International, The Art Newspaper, The Culture Trip, and East End Review.
+She currently resided again in her home country the Netherlands.